rust-lang/reference/src/attributes/codegen.md

 error to specify a feature for a target architecture that the crate is not being compiled for.

+r[attributes.codegen.target_feature.closures]
+Closures defined within a `target_feature`-annotated function inherit the attribute from the enclosing function.

 r[attributes.codegen.target_feature.target-ub]
 It is [undefined behavior] to call a function that is compiled with a feature that is not supported on the current platform the code is running on, *except* if the platform explicitly documents this to be safe.

+r[attributes.codegen.target_feature.safety-restrictions]
+Because of this, on many platforms the following restrictions apply:

+- `#[target_feature]` functions (and closures that inherit the attribute) can only be safely called within caller that enable all the `target_feature`s that the callee enables.
+- `#[target_feature]` functions (and closures that inherit the attribute) can only be coerced to *safe* `fn` pointers in contexts that enable all the `target_feature`s that the coercee enables.
+- `#[target_feature]` functions *never* implement `Fn` traits, although closures inheriting features from the enclosing function do.

+Moreover, since Rust needs to be able to check the usage of `#[target_feature]` functions at callsites to ensure safety, safe functions for which this check would not be possible cannot be annotated with this attribute.
+This includes:

+- `main`
+- other special functions that allow safe functions such as `#[panic_handler]`
+- safe trait methods
+- safe default functions in traits

 r[attributes.codegen.target_feature.inline]
 Functions marked with `target_feature` are not inlined into a context that